National SEO: How We Built Multi-Vertical Authority Across $20M in Client Revenue

 This requires a pillar-and-cluster content model:

-One B2B client expanded from 162 to 4,947 ranking keywords through a structured content strategy that targeted national search terms alongside AI search optimisation.
-That growth in visibility contributed to $5.9M in additional revenue and a 6,864% average ROI.
+The B2B property management client mentioned earlier expanded from 162 to 4,947 ranking keywords through a structured content strategy that targeted national search terms alongside AI search optimisation.
+That growth in visibility contributed to $5.9M in additional revenue and a 6,864% average ROI over 17 months.

 3. Optimise Technical SEO for National-Scale Performance